ManiMahal77/MSc-Statistics-Portfolio/statistical_consulting/week_3/README.md

 # Week 3 Activity 3: Subscription Data Analysis

 ## 1. Project Summary
 This project performs an exploratory data analysis (EDA) on customer subscription datasets (`st422_week3_subscription_*.csv`).
-It automates the cleaning of raw data, generates a demographic summary table stratified by region, and produces visualizations for key distributions (tenure and monthly fees).
+It automates the cleaning of raw data, generates a demographic summary table grouped by region, and produces visualisations for key distributions (tenure and monthly fees).
 The goal is to ensure reproducibility in reporting customer characteristics and retention metrics across different data versions.

 ## 2. Data Description
 The analysis uses CSV files located in `week_3/data/raw/`.